Published by Jeremy. Last Updated on October 9, 2025.

 For Saturday afternoons and evenings, there are a number of great options available in the city.
 Based on your interests, we'd like to make several varied recommendations and let you decide based on your mood, the weather, and your itinerary as a whole.
 A few great options include:

-• For the lover of the off-beat, head over to the North Side to check out the famous Randyland– Pittsburgh's most colorful spot, as well as the largest bicycle collection in the USA, Bicycle Heaven (both free).
+- For the lover of the off-beat, head over to the North Side to check out the famous Randylandโ Pittsburgh's most colorful spot (free, donation recommended), as well as the largest bicycle collection in the USA, Bicycle Heaven (paid entry).
 If you find yourself with a few more hours to spare, the Mattress Factory and Andy Warhol art museums are nearby and very interesting too (both with paid tickets)!

 As these activities will take up most of your day, and are spread out over the city, odds are good you'll want to head back to your hotel to relax for a bit before heading out to dinner or for a quick drink before calling it a night (check out some of our recommendations at the end of this post for a few suggestions).